OldAndStillLearning/BTCA/Readme.md

 #### GridView
 in GridView, at the bottom, you have 3 differents way to display the data.
 You can reorder the cell.
-The default GridView order in solar is a little bit different than inthe standard
+The default GridView order in solar is a little bit different than in the standard firmware

 You can change the color of cell in the DisplayPreference view.
 You can also change the title Text at top of each cell, and the unit text at the bottom.
 You can also change the number of digit after the dot.